 Following your request you will receive an acknowledgement of your request no later than two weeks from the date on which the University receives it.
-The University is normally obliged to respond to the request within four weeks.
+The University is normally obliged to issue a response to the request within four weeks.
 A longer period may be applicable in certain circumstances; for example, where consultation with third parties is required.
 In all cases, you will be informed by the University of the expected decision date.

 Nominated officers of the University, known internally as FOI Decision Makers, make decisions on applications.

 Will I get everything I ask for through the FOI process?